aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-swf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export CGM to SWF" h2="Export CGM to SWF via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert CGM to SWF within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful set of tools to help developers quickly and easily create, edit, and manipulate documents, presentations, and images.

+The process of converting CGM to SWF begins with Aspose.PDF for Java, which is a powerful PDF Processing API that enables developers to export CGM to PPTX.
+This API provides a wide range of features, such as the ability to create, edit, and manipulate PDF documents, as well as the ability to convert PDF documents to other popular file formats.

+Once the CGM has been exported to PPTX, Aspose.Slides for Java can be used to convert the PPTX to SWF.
+This PowerPoint Processing API provides a comprehensive set of features for creating, editing, and manipulating PowerPoint presentations.
+It also provides the ability to convert PowerPoint presentations to other popular file formats, such as SWF.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert CGM to SWF within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to SWF.
+In conclusion, Aspose.Total for Java provides a powerful set of components that enable developers to easily convert CGM to SWF within any Java J2SE, J2EE, or J2ME application.
+By using Aspose.PDF for Java to export CGM to PPTX, and Aspose.Slides for Java to convert the PPTX to SWF, developers can quickly and easily create, edit, and manipulate documents, presentations, and images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}